kmoy1/kevinmoy1.com/static/notes-md/Computational Bio/Markov/ViterbiAlg.md

 $$v_t(j) = \max_{q_{1:t-1}}P(q_{1:t-1},x_{1:t}, q_t=j|\Theta)$$

 Our cell value is thus computed by **recursively taking the most probable path to the cell**.
-We represent "most probable path" as the maximum over *all possible hidden state sequences* $q_{1:t-1}$.
+We represent "most probable path" as the maximum probability of *all possible hidden state sequences* $q_{1:t-1}$.

 Again, this sounds like a job for DP!
 Given that we computed the probability of being in every state at time $t-1$ ($v_{t-1}(j)$ for every $j\in S$), we can compute the Viterbi probability by simply calculating the most probable extension of the path that leads to the current cell.